- Issuing Office: Office of the Provost

 - 1. The Chair shall ask the Grievant, and shall consider, whether the grievance is appropriate for mediation.
 If the grievance is deemed appropriate for mediation, the Chair shall appoint a mediator from the Mediation Board.
 The Mediator may not have an appointment in the College/School of the Grievant or Respondent or have any other actual or apparent conflict of interest.
 The Mediator does not represent either party.
 Any party may object to the Mediator on grounds of actual or apparent bias or conflict of interest, and shall submit such objections to the Chair in writing.
 The Chair shall review such objections and may replace the Mediator as appropriate.
 Assignments of Mediators are expected to rotate through the members of the Mediation Board.

-- 2. The Office of the Provost, the Office of Human Resources, the Office of Equality and Diversity, and/or the Office of General Counsel may be consulted by the Mediator on mediation procedures or other matters involved in the dispute, as appropriate, including maintaining confidentiality, conducting a hearing, interpretation of policies, regulations or rules, handling of documents and preparing recommendations.
+- 2. The Office of the Provost, the Office of Human Resources, the Office for Institutional Equity and Inclusive Culture, and/or the Office of General Counsel may be consulted by the Mediator on mediation procedures or other matters involved in the dispute, as appropriate, including maintaining confidentiality, conducting a hearing, interpretation of policies, regulations or rules, handling of documents and preparing recommendations.

 - 3. The Mediator shall use best efforts to resolve the Grievance within thirty (30) calendar days of formal submission to the Chair.
 With the consent of both parties, the period for mediation may be extended for a short period of time for good cause.
 Upon conclusion, or at the end of this period (whichever comes first), the Mediator shall advise the Chair in writing if the matter has or has not been resolved, but may not communicate anything further about the matter except with the agreement of all parties.
 If a mutually-acceptable resolution is reached, the details of that resolution shall be included in the Mediator's report to the Chair.